Submission Preparation Checklist

 MSD article is licensed under a Creative Commons Attribution 4.0 International License.Creative Commons Attribution License.

 DOI: Once a manuscript is accepted for publication it will be provided with a registered DOI number following the acceptance decision.
 Manuscripts accepted for publication by the MSD will be published as ahead of print articles prior to the printing date of their scheduled issue.
 The corresponding author will be provided with a PDF Proof by the publisher once (Lycia Press London UK) the production process of an accepted manuscript is over.

 Article Processing Charges: FREE

-Proofreading and Editing Services: If require, Lycia Press proofreading service Fee for MSD is 40GBP /1000 words .
-Please write your text in good English (American or British usage is accepted, but not a mixture of these).
+Proofreading and Editing Services: Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 In case of insufficient writing on grammar and language, the authors may be directed to editing service of the journals publisher to eliminate possible grammatical or spelling errors (Lycia Press).
+If require, Lycia Press proofreading service Fee (Grammar and language revisions) for MSD is 40GBP /1000 words .